elinck/elinck_CV/elinck_CV.md

 ## Publications

 **Linck, E.**, Freeman, B.G., Dumbacher, J.P.
-In press.
-Speciation and gene flow across an elevational gradient in New Guinea kingfishers. *Journal of Evolutionary Biology.* Preprint DOI: [10.1101/589044](https://doi.org/10.1101/589044)
+2020.
+Speciation and gene flow across an elevational gradient in New Guinea kingfishers. *Journal of Evolutionary Biology* 33(11), 1643-1652.

-**Linck, E.**, Fricke, E., Rogers, H. In press.
-Varied abundance and functional diversity in the surviving bird communities of the Mariana Islands. *The Wilson Journal of Ornithology.*
+**Linck, E.**, Fricke, E., Rogers, H. 2020.
+Varied abundance and functional diversity in the surviving bird communities of the Mariana Islands. *The Wilson Journal of Ornithology* 132(1), 22-28.

 **Linck, E.**, Celi, J.E., Sheldon, K.S.
 2020.
 Panmixia across elevation in thermally sensitive Andean dung beetles. *Ecology and Evolution* 10(9), 4143-4155.